threepointone/partyserver/README.md

 Instead of spawning "actors", you create servers that handle connections and messages.
 This is because Durable Objects are designed to be long-lived and stateful, so it makes sense to model them as servers that can handle multiple connections.

-It differs in specific way: There's no "terminate" handler, because a durable object can get evicted any time, and we can't reliably call a "terminate" handler.
+It differs in a specific way: There's no "terminate" handler, because a Durable Object can "shut down" / get evicted at any time, and we can't reliably call a "terminate" handler.
 Instead, you can set an alarm to run some cleanup code at some point in the future.

 ## Customizing `Server`